appsmithorg/appsmith-docs/website/docs/reference/widgets/input.md

 <dd>

 This property is only available when you select **Left** from the Position property.
 It allows you to control the proximity of the text to the widget, determining how close or far it can be positioned.
-By default, the width is set to 5.
+By default, the **Width** is set to 5.

 </dd>